Which Home Security System?

 Let's not forget, any home burglar alarm is a visual deterent and is better than no alarm at all.

-A monitored alarm is connected to an alarm receiving centre (ARC).
+A monitored home alarm system is connected to an alarm receiving centre (ARC).
 The alarm panel will communicate with the ARC in the event of alarm activation.
 The ARC will then notify either the appropriate key-holders for the property or the police, depending on the arrangement and other factors.
 An annual fee is charged for alarm monitoring, this is typically paid directly to the alarm company.

-Home security alarms requiring police response must meet certain standards including installation of a graded alarm system installed to British and European Standards and an annual maintenance contract from an approved alarm company.
 If the police were called to 2 false alarms in a rolling 12 month period the response will be downgraded to a lower level of police response.
 If further false activations occur the police response will be revoked.
 To prevent this eventuality, ARC's are required to receive two alarm events within a certain timeframe to initiate a Police response.